The origins of Joining Generations began as most teenage stories do… with a gentle shove from a parent.

 Katie quickly went to work formulating her plan and vision for the organization.
 Instead of being bound to the activities that had historically been a part of the residents’ lives, Katie and the rest of the Joining Generations volunteers set out to create a new plan that would improve individual interactions and spark genuine relationships with those they served.
 Some of the earliest elements of this plan included bringing crafts to make with the residents, designing a personalized gift box for each resident and baking for the facility.

 “I feel blessed that I realized my capacity for empathy at a young age,” Katie says.
 “Although I may not understand everything that senior citizens are going through, I can be there with them and offer support or a caring ear or a friendly smile.
 Just being there for them is more important than most people realize.”

 Yet, while Katie’s initial plan was noble and seemed to be working, she envisioned more.
 After two years and countless epiphanies, Katie realized Joining Generation’s true potential could not be reached if it didn’t expand.
 She set out to spread the program throughout other area schools and outreach organizations.
 Along the way she consulted with and sought advice from individuals who were able to offer guidance and support when it came to creating Joining Generation’s internal structure.

 By the time Katie left Texas to attend college in North Carolina, Joining Generations had grown to three chapters.
 She is currently planning for the establishment of the first chapter in Charlotte.

-Though the journey has been long, for Katie, the destination is worth it.
-Although not every senior living facility or every senior citizen currently has the opportunity to interact with people of younger generations, Katie wholeheartedly believes that “Joining Generations” is on the right track and has the potential to become something the world will benefit from.
+Though the journey has been long—and yet nowhere near over—Katie knows the destination is worth it.
+While not every senior living facility or senior citizen has the opportunity to interact with the younger generation, Katie wholeheartedly believes that Joining Generations is on the right track and has the potential to be life-changing for all involved.